ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-10-12-driving-through-the-colorful-woods-of-east-sweden.md

 ![colorful leaves on the ground](/assets/images/IMG_0026.jpg)

-The drizzly weather create a mystical atmosphere when driving through the woods in the evening.
+The drizzly weather created a mystical atmosphere when driving through the woods in the evening.

 ![Driving through the drizzly weather](/assets/images/IMG_0029.jpg)